Checklist for new students

 - Arrange to pay your fees

-- Complete online registration before the start date of your course – see our registration deadlines for more information.
+- Complete online registration before the start date of your course – see our course start dates and deadlines for more information.

 - Join our Student Life Facebook, Instagram and Twitter channels to help you to make friends before you arrive